 3. Safe Placement

 While it’s important that the mobile remains out of reach, you do want to place it close enough for your baby to enjoy.
-Newborn babies have an optimum sight range of between eight and twelve inches and have trouble focusing on objects outside of this window.
+Newborn babies have an optimum sight range of between 8 and 12 inches and have trouble focusing on objects outside of this window.

 Try hanging your mobile so that the bottom hangs approximately 16 inches above the surface of the crib mattress.
 If your baby appears uninterested, you can always lower it a tad.
 That being said, make sure your little one can’t reach it, and never let the strings dangle below the crib rails.